Your Brexit questions, answered

 An Economic Operator Registration and Identification number (EORI) is a European Union registration and identification number for businesses which undertake the import or export of goods into or out of the EU.
 Businesses which have previously only traded within the EU will need an EORI number to trade outside the EU and if the UK leaves the EU with no agreement in place.

 Applications can be made through your country government website.
-FedEx will need your UK EORI number when making customs declarations on your behalf.
+FedEx and TNT will need your UK EORI number when making customs declarations on your behalf.

 We are aware that HMRC has begun phasing in the new Customs Declaration Service (CDS) to replace the existing Customs Handling of Import and Export Freight (CHIEF) system.
 We are fully engaged with the CDS team as a key stakeholder and will be ready to migrate to CDS on an agreed timetable.
 We will keep our customers informed of any changes that may affect them, and in the interim we will continue to support and make declarations to CHIEF.